 Our featured book this week is Stellaluna by Janell Cannon.
 In the popular children’s book the fruit bat Stellaluna and her mother are attacked by a vicious owl while out searching for food one night .
 Stellaluna is separated from her Mother Bat and taken in by a family of birds where she must put aside her bat habits to fit in with her new family.

-But one fateful flight when she is separated from her adoptive siblings, Stellaluna is reunited with her bat family and learns that even though we’re different, we’re very much the same.
+But on one fateful flight when she is separated from her adoptive siblings, Stellaluna is reunited with her bat family and learns that even though we’re different, we’re very much the same.

 It’s an adorable book that focuses on many topics.
 One fun part that you can focus on is flying!
 This flying bats STEM Activity will keep your little one busy as they design their master design.